jiayizx/jiayizx.github.io/_pages/about.md

 # 🩰 Beyond Work
-- I have two cute kittens 🐈, one is a ragdoll and his name is Rainier, another is an american shorthair and his name is Mia (there's a really fun story of the origin of his name)
+- I have two adorable kittens 🐈, Rainier and Mia!
-- I like to swim 🏊🏻‍♀️, hiking 🚶🏻‍♀️, and skating ⛸️ duing my spare time.
+- In my spare time, I like to swim 🏊🏻‍♀️, hiking 🚶🏻‍♀️, and skating ⛸️.
+- I also played a traditional chinese instrument, called Chinese lute or Pipa (琵琶).

 <!-- # 💬 Invited Talks